The Complete Lasso Tradeoff Diagram: Proofs

-We will prove that the four trajectories in the above discussion jointly constitute the boundary of $\Dlasso$, whose achievability is guaranteed asymptotically.
+We will prove that the trajectories in the above discussion jointly constitute the boundary of $\Dlasso$, whose achievability is guaranteed asymptotically.
 Therefore, it is just a stone's throw to prove the achievability of the interior of $\Dlasso$ by the homotopy theory.
+We start with the following lemma, which analyzes the trajectory of $(\tpp, \fdp)$ when $\lambda\to\infty$ and $\lambda\to0$, separately.
+Recall that we define $\epsilon^\star$ in equation (\ref{eq:eps_star}).